Special Military Exemption

 A spouse, surviving spouse or legally designated representative may request an exemption on behalf of a qualifying owner/lessee who is serving on active duty, who remains listed as missing in action, or who died while serving on active duty.
 The date of death must be in the current or previous registration year.

-The applicant must ensure all other registration requirements are met and submit a completed Special Military Exemption form at the time of registration.
+The applicant must ensure all other registration requirements are met and submit a completed Special Military Exemption form and military orders at the time of registration.

 Qualified individuals who already paid vehicle license tax and registration fees while eligible for the exemption are not entitled to a refund but may apply for the exemption at the time of the motor vehicle's next registration renewal.

 100 Percent Disabled Veteran